 Conveniently situated at the heart of Derby City Centre, the Hope Centre offers a variety of recently refurbished and modern rooms to hire.
 Whether you require a spacious room for a conference or are looking for a small and discreet meeting room, it is the perfect environment in which to engage, collaborate and do business.
 All rooms have wheelchair access.

-Our food bank seeks to provide a three day food parcel to those who are in need.
+Our food bank seeks to provide a three day food parcel for those who are in need.
 We gave away 3130 food parcels between September and May 2015.
-Thats and average of 63 food parcels a week.
+That’s and average of 63 food parcels a week.
 This figure is just over 600 food parcels more than 2014.

-When we analyse the number for people listed on the vouchers we can see that the 3130 food parcels were give away to 1378 difference people presenting at the door with a voucher.
+When we analyse the numbers for people listed on the vouchers we can see that the 3130 food parcels were given away to 1378 different people presenting at the door with a voucher.
 Our vouchers often represent a number of people present within one family.
 This means that over the last nine months 6000 different mouths have been fed for the 3 day period that a food parcel lasts for.
 The statistic that continues to concern us is that one third of those being fed are under the age of 16.

-Our weekly Drop-in on a Friday, that we run alongside the food bank is providing between 40-50 lunches a week and supporting individuals with various needs that they request assistance with.
+Our weekly Drop-in on a Friday, which we run alongside the food bank is providing between 40-50 lunches a week and supporting individuals with various needs that they request assistance with.

 People in need of food can pick up a food voucher from a number of agencies within Derby.
 We operate on a voucher system only.
 The food bank is open on Tuesdays from 1pm-3pm and Fridays from 10:30am-1pm each week.

-The Hope Store supports the vulnerable within out communities, through 1-2-1 support, directing to other agencies and challenging the wrong decisions.
-We provide essential household and clothing items to a wide range of people in crisis including young people, the elderly, low-income families, children, single parents, refugees and asylum seekers of all seekers of all faiths and ethnic backgrounds living in poverty and those fleeing domestic violence.
+The Hope Store supports the vulnerable within out communities, through 1-2-1 support, directing to other agencies and challenging.
+We provide essential household and clothing items to a wide range of people in crisis including young people, the elderly, low-income families, children, single parents, refugees and asylum seekers of all faiths and ethnic backgrounds living in poverty and those fleeing domestic violence.

 Currently we are serving from 10-20 customers a week and as you can imagine, as quickly as items come in they go out again.
-And we would just like to say a big thank you for all of you who have donated to us over the past year.
-Your donations are very valuable to use please click this link to see a list of items we currently need in of.
+We would just like to say a big thank you to all of you who have donated to us over the past year.
+Your donations are very much appreciated.
+Please click this link to see a list of items we are currently in need of.

 Drop In service – Our 10-1pm Friday session is for those in need of basic support in addressing issues surrounding their need to access the Food Bank or Hope Store.
 Free Drink and a listening ear available.